-We note that in linear algebra, we typically used the norm $|\cdot|$ on the euclidean space $\mathbb{R}^n$ (or $\mathbb{C}^n$ ).
+We note that in linear algebra, we typically used the norm $|\cdot|$ on the euclidean space \mathbb{R}^n (or \mathbb{C}^n).
 We will use different types of norms in this course since we will be dealing with more complex spaces.

 The first example is obviously already something you're familiar with.
 It is also an example of something we will call an inner product space below.
-The second example is a bit different.
-In some sense equivalent, but the norms yield different values for the same vector.
-Try to prove that the second one satisfies all the requirements for a norm.
+The second and third examples are a bit different.
+In some sense equivalent with each other and the first example, but the norms yield different values for the same vector.
+Try to prove that the latter examples satisfies all the requirements for a norm.